forbze/WWDC-First-Time-Guide/README.md

 It is by far the best networking and learning opportunity you will get as an iOS developer, so please try to make the most out of the opportunity.

 ## Pre-Conf ##
 If you can, try to arrive on Saturday (or before if you like) as arriving on Sunday can lead to a very very busy day!
-And results in a very tiring Monday, especially if like alot of attendees you are fighting jet-lag.
+And results in a very tiring Monday, especially if like a lot of attendees you are fighting jet-lag.
 My advice - make sure you get out in the sun at lunch to wake you up, the dark conference center can put you to sleep, even during the best presentations.

 ### Registration ###
 Registration can be done at Moscone Center West and usually opens on Sunday at 9am, and closes at 7pm.
 If you miss this, you’ll need to register on Monday morning, which means you might miss the start of the Keynote.
 This year's keynote is at Bill Graham Civic Auditorium, so don't leave it to Monday!